anoopkcn/akc.nvim/README.md

 Phylosophy:
 - keep it small
 - If you have to check how a plugin works, when you use it, you don't need that plugin.
-- Setup and forget plugins are awesome as long as you forget about them.
+- "Setup and forget" plugins are awesome as long as you forget about them.

 ## Requirements
 - [ NeoVim ](https://neovim.io) (>= 0.10)